BD (company): History

+In July 2021, BD announced it would acquire surgical scaffold maker Tepha, after having acquired Velano Vascular earlier the same month.

 In 2024, BD announced it would acquire Edwards Lifesciences' critical care unit for $4.2 billion.

 Finances

 For the fiscal year 2017, Becton Dickinson reported earnings of US$1.030 billion, with an annual revenue of US$12.093 billion, an increase of 10.5% over the previous fiscal cycle.
 Becton Dickinson's shares traded at over US$192 per share, and its market capitalization was valued at over US$63 billion in November 2018.